zachzwei/lava-node-provider/README.md

-Please go to https://docs.lavanet.xyz/ for the official documenations.
+Please go to https://docs.lavanet.xyz/ for the official documentations.

 # Lava Documentation 📕